 This past summer Arsenal sold the Premier League’s best striker to Manchester United.
 They also sold midfield cog Alex Song to Barcelona (and regardless of what you think of Song, both of those players are on track to win the league with their new teams).
 Obviously these sales were a big deal, but Arsenal have been a selling club for years.
 Arguably, the loss of Cesc Fabregas and Samir Nasri in the same season should have had at least as big an impact, right?
 Well, yes and no.

 The fact of the matter was, RVP had been in England for a long time when Cesc and Nasri were sold, and was ready to make immediate contributions to the team, provided he could stay healthy.
 Everyone knew RVP was an enormous talent that just needed his health to cooperate in order to become an outstanding player.
 Meanwhile, Arsenal had reasonable replacements waiting in midfield and on the wing for the roles that Cesc and Nasri played.
 They also bought a replacement in midfield in Arteta, who probably wasn’t as good as Cesc, but was still an excellent talent that was already adapted to the league.
-[This isn’t meant to disparage foreign signings.
-Far from it, since they are typically where you find the most value.
-It’s just meant to highlight the fact most players take time to adapt to new leagues.]

 The same can’t be said of Arsenal’s squad when they sold Robin or their recent reinforcements.
 I like Giroud and Podolski, but players (especially from Ligue 1) typically take time to settle in England.
 More importantly, whatever their skills, neither of those guys is remotely near van Persie’s level of talent.
 I guess what I am trying to say is, there is a significant difference in replacing a player’s position and replacing their production.
 Arsenal did the former with RVP but failed dramatically to do the latter.